 - Disaster response: What specifically would you do to ensure that America is able to respond quickly and effectively to people in other parts of the world suffering from war and/or natural disasters?

-- Health: Preventable deaths of children under 5 have nearly been cut in half since 1990, yet the budgets for international maternal and child health programs are often targeted for cuts in the appropriations process.
+- Health: Preventable deaths of mothers and children under 5 have been cut in half since 1990, yet the budgets for international maternal and child health programs are often targeted for cuts in the appropriations process.
 Do you support these programs, and if so, how will you ensure funding continues to be a priority?

 - Collaboration: How do you see faith-based organizations, non-governmental organizations, and the United States government working together to help fight extreme poverty?
 How can citizens play a role?